 Sign up to the APHA Alerts Service to keep up to date with the latest news.

-An Animal & Plant Health Agency (APHA) updated Outbreak Assessment for the current situation in Europe is available here.
-Sign up to the APHA Alerts Service to keep up to date with the latest news.
+The latest Veterinary Risk Assessment for Scotland is available to download.
+An Animal & Plant Health Agency (APHA) updated Outbreak Assessment for the current situation in Europe is also available.

-Confirmed cases of avian influenza (H5N8) since start of December 2016:
+Confirmed cases of avian influenza (H5N8) in captive birds since start of December 2016:

 |Infected Premises (IP) Number ||Date of Declaration ||Description of Premises and Location |